 Road traffic accidents

 Perhaps unsurprisingly, the number one cause of injuries abroad is collisions on the road.
 Many holidaymakers are guilty of naivety when they hire a car as soon as they touch down in a brand new country.
 If you’re unfamiliar with the rules of the road and traffic systems, you can become a danger to yourself, your family and other road users.
 It’s always a good idea to research the laws (including unwritten ones) of the road in the country you are visiting.
 Having a road accident abroad can be a tricky situation.
+Speak to a good car accident lawyer if you get into trouble.

 Trips, slips and falls